Louis Attard Bowen Therapist

 What is Frozen Shoulder?

-The shoulder joint is made of bones, tendons and ligaments that are surrounded by a capsule of connective tissue.
-Frozen shoulder, scientifically known as Adhesive Capsulitis, is the thickening and tightening of this capsule that leads to the formation of scar tissue, making shoulder movements painful and restricted.
+The shoulder joint is made of bones, tendons and ligaments that are surrounded by a capsule of fascia, or connective tissue.
+Frozen shoulder, scientifically known as Adhesive Capsulitis, is the thickening and tightening of this capsule or fascia that leads to the formation of scar tissue, making shoulder movements painful and restricted.

 The symptoms of frozen shoulder generally occur in three stages, each stage lasting for several months.
 In the freezing stage, one experiences sharp pain which starts to limit the motion of the arm.
 The frozen stage is marked by a decrease in pain but an increase in stiffness which restricts movement of the arm and shoulder even further.
 Finally, in the thawing stage, the range of motion of the arm begins to improve.